Applying to Waterloo

 How do you apply for admission?
 What's the deadline?

 Applications to Waterloo and all other Ontario universities are processed by the Ontario Universities’ Application Centre (OUAC).

 - Ontario high school students will receive instructions from their schools about using the 101 application.

 - For all other students, the 105 application is available by early October each year.

-How do I apply for early admission?
+How do you apply for early admission?

-How do I apply to co-op?
+How do you apply to co-op?

 You need to select the co-op option on your OUAC application to be considered for admission to a co-op program.
 Where a program is offered through co-op and the regular systems of study, if you apply to co-op and are not admitted, you are usually considered for the regular version of that program.

 Can you repeat a course or take a course outside of regular day school?